-Congratulations to the 2020-2021 Gardner Fellows, (from left) Varsha Sarveshwar, Sarah Rigney, and Nicholas Schafer!
+Congratulations to the 2021-2022 Gardner Fellows, (from left) Aurora Lopez, Haazim Amirali, and Madhumitha (Madhu) Krishnan!

-The John Gardner Fellowship selects six Fellows during the spring semester from among the graduating classes at UC Berkeley and Stanford University and provides each a $35,000 stipend to work in the governmental or nonprofit organization that most closely fits their public sector interests.
-Past fellows have been placed at the Department of State, the Council of Economic Advisers, and the Louisiana Capital Assistance Center.
+The John Gardner Public Service Fellowship Program selects three Fellows from the graduating class of UC Berkeley and provides each a $38,000 stipend to work in the governmental or nonprofit organization that most closely fits their public sector interests.
 Fellows are matched with a senior-level mentor during their 10-month fellowship.
-The goal of the John Gardner Fellowship is to encourage UC Berkeley’s and Stanford’s best students to pursue a career in public service.
+Past fellows have been placed at the Department of Justice, UN Global Pulse, and California Governor Newsom's office.
+The goal of the John Gardner Fellowship is to provide meaningful postgraduate leadership opportunities for UC Berkeley’s best students.
+Applications will open this summer, and the deadline is Thursday, February 10, 2022.

 Each university has its own selection process and deadlines.
 This site is for UC Berkeley students interested in the Gardner Fellowship.
 Stanford University students should consult with the Haas Center for Public Service for details on how to apply to Stanford's Gardner Fellowship Program.

-For more information about the Gardner Fellowship, please contact program director Terri Bimes: bimes [at] berkeley.edu
+If you have questions about the Gardner Fellowship, please reach out to Terri Bimes, bimes [at] berkeley.edu (bimes [at] berkeley.edu.)

 Apply to be a Gardner Fellow!